 Ingredients

-• 1 (7.5-oz.) box Louisiana Fish Fry Products Cajun Jambalaya Entree Mix
+• 1 box Louisiana Fish Fry Products Cajun Jambalaya Entree Mix

 • 1 tsp.
 Louisiana Fish Fry Cravin’ Cajun Hot Sauce